 Franchising within the Gulf Cooperation Council countries of Bahrain, Kuwait, Qatar, Oman, Saudi Arabia and the United Arab Emirates (collectively, the GCC) is a well-known and established method for international franchisors to enter the GCC markets.
 The local shareholding restrictions for certain types of businesses, discussed further below, have led to franchising being one the most popular methods for international brands entering these local markets.

-The United Arab Emirates is often looked at as being the first market for a franchisee to open in when franchisors grant rights to the GCC and wider Middle East and North Africa region.
-For this reason, this chapter will focus on the United Arab Emirates, as well as looking at various factors common to franchising in the GCC.
+The United Arab Emirates (UAE) is often looked upon as being the first market for a franchisee to open in when franchisors grant rights to the GCC and wider Middle East and North Africa region.
+For this reason, this chapter will focus on the UAE, as well as looking at various factors common to franchising in the GCC.

 Although historically the franchising market has been dominated by international franchisors granting master franchises to wealthy individuals or family groups who directly open multiple locations, local brands are now beginning to emerge and franchise to multiple individuals.
 Although these local brands are typically looking for franchisees within the GCC market, some brands are beginning to expand outside the UAE into international markets.
 Just Falafel, a UAE-based falafel retail brand is one example of such a local brand that has expanded into many countries outside the GCC.
 The emergence of local brands franchising within the GCC has led to the introduction of various franchising consultancies, brokerages and related businesses also entering the GCC markets.